Zöe Franklin: Political career

 Franklin's political career began in May 2007 when she became the temporary director of the Liberal Democrat Christian Forum, in a five-month maternity cover appointment.

 From October 2008 to August 2010, Franklin served as a Constituency Organiser for the Guildford Liberal Democrats.

 In 2008, Franklin stood for election to Guildford Borough as councillor for Stoke ward (now Bellfields and Slyfield) in a by-election.
 She won with 26.6 percent of the vote (more than double her closest rival) and continued as councillor until 2015 when she stood down.

 During her time as a councillor, Franklin’s focus on partnership working saw her appointed a member of the Home-Start Guildford board of trustees between May 2009 and April 2015, as well as becoming a member of the grants panel of Guildford Philanthropy & Guildford Local Committee.

-Franklin then took a short hiatus from politics during which time she was the Manager of East Horsley Village Hall and its charity from 2014-17.
+Franklin then took a short hiatus from politics during which time she was the manager of East Horsley Village Hall and its charity from 2014-17.

 Franklin was initially selected for Guildford in the 2017 general election, coming second to Anne Milton, who had held the seat since taking it from the Liberal Democrats in 2005.
 She stood for a second time in 2019, achieving a 12.5-per-cent swing to the Lib Dems against the backdrop of a substantial Conservative majority nationally.

 Franklin won the seat at the 2024 general election with an 11.7-per-cent swing, achieving 47.5 per cent of the vote and a majority of 8,429, a gain for the Liberal Democrats by beating Angela Richardson.

 Franklin is the fourth successive woman to hold the seat and only the second non-Conservative MP, following in the footsteps of Sue Doughty who was the Liberal Democrat MP from 2001-5.

-Franklin was elected as a member of the Culture, Media and Sport Select Committee on 21st October 2024.
+Franklin was elected as a member of the Culture, Media and Sport Select Committee on 21 October 2024.

-Following the Liberal Democrat Conference in Bournemouth in September 2025, Franklin replaced Vikki Slade as Local Government spokeswoman and joined the frontbench in a reshuffle.
+Following the September 2025 Liberal Democrat Conference in Bournemouth, Franklin joined the frontbench in a reshuffle, replacing Vikki Slade as the Liberal Democrat Spokesperson for Local Government.

+Franklin is also Chair of the Faith and Society All Party Parliamentary Group has been a member of the Ecclesiastical Committee since November 2024.